 msg.SetHeader("Subject", "Email Sent From Go With SendLayer SMTP!")

-Including Attachments to Emails in Golang
+Send Email With Attachments in Golang

-method.
+You can also include attachment files in your email messages using the .Attach() method.
 This method accepts one parameter, which is a string containing the path to the attachment file.
 Here’s an updated version of the code:

 package main